ECB cancels soft treatment of Greek debt in warning to Athens

 The new Greek leaders have had a cool reception even in left-leaning countries such as France and Italy which Athens had hoped would support its case for debt relief.

 French President Francois Hollande said the euro zone's rules applied to everyone.
-European Parliament President Martin Schulz, a Socialist, said Greece risked bankruptcy if the country did not stick to its commitments to EU partners.
+European Parliament President Martin Schulz, a Socialist, said Greece risked bankruptcy if the country didn't stick to its commitments to EU partners.

 Tsipras, 40, said after talks with European Commission President Jean-Claude Juncker that Greece respected European Union rules and would find a solution to its economic problems within the framework of EU law.

 Without the support of its creditors and the ECB, Greece may soon find itself back in an acute financial crisis.
 Unable to tap the markets because of sky-high borrowing costs, the government has enough cash to meet its funding needs for the next couple of months.
-But it faces around 10 billion euros (7.25 billion pounds) of debt repayments over the summer.
+But it faces around 10 billion euros ($11 billion) of debt repayments over the summer.

 "We also stated categorically that the debt-deflationary cycle in which Greece finds itself is detrimental to all efforts to reform Greece."